peregrine-cms/peregrinecms-com-peregrine-sling-auth-header/README-AUTH0.md

 Start by register for an account at [https://auth0.com](https://auth0.com).
 For the purpose of demonstration, we will assume that we are running Apache locally on port 80 and that Peregrine is running locally on port 8080.
-If you want to run this on your public-facing site, adjust replace localhost with your domain name and change the scheme from `http` to `https`.
+If you want to run this on your public-facing site, replace localhost with your domain name.

 1. From the Auth0 dashboard, navigate to _Applications_ and create an application.

 2. Name your application anything you like and select _Regular Web Applications_ as the type.
-For example, _Local Peregrine SSO_.

 3. Select _Apache_ as the project type.